blinksh/docs/docs/advanced/advanced-ssh.md

 ## Persistent SSH Connections with Blink

 Phones and tablets are tuned for extended battery life, but the power saving technology in iOS works against long-running SSH connections.
 Fortunately, Blink ships with a security feature that has the secondary effect of keeping your connections running longer.
 The `geo track` command available on Blink Shell will enable the location tracking feature in iOS to ensure Blink can maintain active SSH connections.
 If run as `geo lock`, additionally the location of your device will be "locked" and in case your device is moved, all your connections will be dropped.
 Rest assured, we don't use or store any of the location data from your device.
-The `geo` command bypasses the power saving system to ensure you remain connected while keeping your privacy intact.

-## SSH Agent and Forwarding
+## SSH Agent and Agent Forwarding

+** Local Agent is less relevant now.
+Focus on Agent Forwarding.
+Idea is that having a key in a remote machine is potentially dangerous.
+More secure. **

 When stored securely, SSH keys provide strong security for your remote connections.
 SSH keys should be encrypted with a password to help guard against key theft.
 While this setup is incredibly secure, repeatedly entering passwords can be annoying.
 Fortunately, there's a solution - the SSH agent.